 Thunderhawk golf course proves to be one of the most challenging and utterly beautiful golf courses in Chicagoland.
 They were the first public golf course in Illinois to be awarded the Audubon International Signature Certification.
 This means that much of the golf course doubles as a forest preserve– hosting many restored wetlands, expanding the wetlands 17 more acres, and planting more than 900 oak and maple trees throughout.
 The tee boxes have multiple setups to accommodate almost all levels and skill and each hole proves to have its own unique challenge.
 Thunderhawk is must for any golfers that find themselves around Chicago.

-For free PGA golf tips and course reviews in the Southwest, visit GolfSW.com.
+For free PGA golf tips and course reviews in the Southwest, visit GolfSW.

 If you’re a golf fan, you may enjoy fantasy golf!
-Play fantasy golf at DraftKings and get a free entry with this DraftKings bonus code.
+Play fantasy golf at DraftKings and get a free entry with this DraftKings bonus code for new players.